 Most people aren’t as plugged into the personal development space as I am.
 Therefore, I thought it would be useful to create a comprehensive list of all the top active personal development influencers across the web.
 The list covers the most impactful leaders for all content platforms, including social, podcasts, and blogging.

-As a note, these are modern leaders that are currently active, who have their own personality as a brand online and the largest influence on a raving fanbase in the industry.
+As a note, these are modern leaders that are currently active, who have their own personality as a brand online, and the largest influence in the industry.
 I’ve updated the list for the year, as there’s been some movers, shakers, and new entrants.
 Here are the top personal development leaders, in rough order of influence and quality content.